Pre-work and Notes

 You have been asked to support Lincoln as he completes Cloud Kicks’s request and utilizes some of the new functionality you recently implemented.
 First you must cancel invoice INV-0042 and unallocate the existing payment for the charges that were already sent to the subsidiary company, Bright Sneakers.

 Once you've completed the invoice cancellation you must amend Cloud Kicks’s current contract related to their account, add the additional two solar panels, and generate the amendment order.
-Upon completion, update the Override Next Billing Date field on the order product for the additional solar products to align with the original order product's Next Billing Date.
+Upon completion, update the Override Next Billing Date field on the order product for the additional solar products to align with the contract's original order product's Next Billing Date.
 Make sure all the other components of the orders and order products are staged correctly to invoice together and be sent to Bright Sneakers per Cloud Kicks’s request.